tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/germany.rst

 .. image:: germany/fiskaly-registration.png
    :align: center
-   :alt: Button to register a company through fiskaly in Odoo
+   :alt: Button to register a company through fiskaly in CoquiAPPs

 .. tip::
    If you do not see the *fiskaly Registration* button, make sure that you *saved* your company